stefanmielke/MachineTranslated/README.md

         1. Upload the file for translation using the batch service.
         1. Run `unpack_files_openai_batch.py` to split them again, now translated.
 1. Run `merge_chapters.py` to create the initial files on the `/out` folder.
+    - You may need to fix the paragraphs, since they need to match between the `jp` and `en` files.
 1. Run `create_index_file_per_serie.py ..\..\docs\translations\` to generate the `index.md` files for the new serie.
 1. Run `generate_rss_feed.py ..\..\docs\translations\` to update the rss feed.